Skip to content

 What Is a Written Information Security Plan and Who Needs One?

-A Written Information Security Plan (WISP) is a formal, documented policy that describes how your firm collects, stores, protects, and disposes of sensitive client data.
+A written information security plan (WISP) is a formal, documented policy that describes how your firm collects, stores, protects, and disposes of sensitive client data.
 For tax professionals, it is not a best practice — it is a legal requirement.
+Under the FTC Gramm-Leach-Bliley Act (GLBA) Safeguards Rule and IRS Publication 4557, every paid tax preparer who files returns for clients must maintain a written information security plan tailored to their firm's size and complexity.

-If your practice handles even a single client's tax return, you are legally obligated to have a WISP in place.
 Many tax professionals are unaware of this requirement until they face a data breach — at which point the absence of a documented plan compounds both the regulatory and reputational damage.
-Our cybersecurity for tax professionals guide covers the broader security environment; this article focuses specifically on building a compliant WISP from scratch.
+Our cybersecurity guide for accounting and CPA firms covers the broader security environment; this article focuses specifically on building a compliant WISP from scratch using a written information security plan template you can adapt today.

 Tax Preparer Data Security: By the Numbers